Scan to download

 Introduction

 Stablecoins have garnered significant attention, and this is not without reason.
 Beyond speculation, stablecoins are one of the few products in the cryptocurrency space that have a clear product-market fit (PMF).
-Today, the world is discussing the trillions of stablecoins expected to flow into the traditional finance (TradFi) market over the next five years.
+Today, there is global discussion about the trillions of dollars in stablecoins expected to flow into traditional finance (TradFi) markets over the next five years.

 However, all that glitters is not gold.